All we need is love — but watch your heart | DW | 14.02.2022

 "I always ask young people to guard their hearts with all jealousy; reason being that a significant number of young men and women who are in different mental health institutions across the country today are there because of heartbreak.

-Dr. Ogunnubi says the valentine season is often characterized with irrational promises and deception.
-And, because of the frenzy of the season, he advises that people should "shine their eyes" — be well guided.
+Dr. Ogunnubi says Valentine's Day is often characterized with irrational promises and deception.
+And, because of the frenzy surrounding February 14, he advises that people should "shine their eyes" — be well guided.